analogsenses/source/source/_posts/2016-12-21-the-best-mirrorless-cameras.markdown

 ##Honorable mention: the Olympus OM-D E-M1 Mark II

 Another very good camera to buy for sports shooting is the [Olympus OM-D E-M1 Mark II](http://amznlinks.com/global?user=analogsenses&us=B01M4MB3DK).
-This is a speed demon in avery way, with a burst rate of up to 15 fps with full AF capabilities, or an insane 60 fps with focus locked to the first frame.
+This is a speed demon in every way, with a burst rate of up to 15 fps with full AF capabilities, or an insane 60 fps with focus locked to the first frame.
 Add to that a fantastic EVF and a solid, weather-sealed body and you get a pretty serious camera for the action-minded photographer.

 Another strong point the E-M1 II has going for it is the lenses.
 The Olympus PRO zoom lenses are among the very best the industry has to offer: they’re super durable, weather-sealed, and have longer reach than comparable APS-C or Full Frame lenses.
 The [40-150mm F/2.8 PRO](http://amznlinks.com/global?user=analogsenses&us=B00NGSLSK4&uk=B00NED5VHC&es=B00NED5VHC) zoom, for example, gets you all the way to a 300mm-equivalent field of view with a fast aperture and in a lens that is still fairly small and light.
 That’s impressive.